 There are a vast number of factors that go into determining each page’s ranking.
 Google – the pre-eminent search engine – uses an AI-enhanced algorithm to rank online material.
 Some of the ranking factors accounted for by the algorithm include:

 Those represent the tip of the ranking factor iceberg.
 A robust SaaS SEO strategy accounts for all of them and more.
-It’s not a straightforward undertaking; it takes significant time, effort, and investment.
+It’s not a simple feat; it takes significant time, effort, and investment.
 Done well, however, and it’s all worth it for a range of reasons.

 Like many acquisition channels, SEO is complicated.
 Plenty goes into making it work efficiently for your brand.
 Unlike things such as pay per click (PPC) advertising or incentive marketing, though, it’s often predictable.